Minority Report (film): Filming

 The location of the small, uncharted island in the last shot of the film is Butter Island off North Haven, Maine in the Penobscot Bay.

 Although it takes place in an imagined future world of advanced technology, Minority Report attempts to embody a more "realistic" depiction of the future.
 Spielberg decided that to be more credible, the setting had to keep both elements of the present and ones which specialists expected would be forthcoming.
-Thus Washington, D.C. as depicted in the movie keeps well-known buildings such as the Capitol and the Washington Monument, as well as a section of modern buildings on the other side of the Potomac River.
+Thus Washington, D.C., as depicted in the movie keeps well-known buildings such as the Capitol and the Washington Monument, as well as a section of modern buildings on the other side of the Potomac River.
 Production designer Alex McDowell was hired based on his work in Fight Club and his storyboards for a film version of Fahrenheit 451 which would have starred Mel Gibson.
 McDowell studied modern architecture, and his sets contain many curves, circular shapes, and reflective materials.
 Costume designer Deborah L. Scott decided to make the clothes worn by the characters as simple as possible, so as not to make the depiction of the future seem dated.

 The stunt crew was the same one used in Cruise's Mission: Impossible 2, and was responsible for complex action scenes.
 These included the auto factory chase scene, filmed in a real facility using props such as a welding robot, and the fight between Anderton and the jetpack-clad officers, filmed in an alley set built on the Warner Bros. studio lot.
-Industrial Light & Magic did most of the special effects, while PDI/DreamWorks was responsible for the Spyder robots.
-The company Pixel Liberation Front did previsualization animatics.
+Industrial Light & Magic (ILM) did most of the visual effects, while PDI/DreamWorks was responsible for the Spyder robots, making it their final live-action visual effects job before solely working with DreamWorks Animation shortly afterwards.
+PDI visual effects supervisor Henry LaBounta took inspiration from deep sea jellyfish while creating the Spyder robots: "Their tentacles have these bioluminescent little lights that kind of run through their tentacles and that just looks so cool.
+So I got back to the studio and talked to the artists and I said, ‘We’re gonna do some radiating jellyfish bioluminescent lights on the bottom of this spider, and try that.’"
+Pixel Liberation Front handled previsualization animatics.
 The holographic projections and the prison facility were filmed by several roving cameras which surrounded the actors, and the scene where Anderton gets off his car and runs along the Maglev vehicles was filmed on stationary props, which were later replaced by computer-generated vehicles.